midastruth/files.md/README.md

 **I have been building this project for 5 years**.
 Consider **[supporting on GitHub 💚](https://github.com/sponsors/zakirullin)**.

-You can use this app for Zettelkasten, Second Brain, Notes taking, Journaling, Tasks management, Checklists, and more.
+You can use this app for Zettelkasten, Second Brain, Notes taking, Journaling, To Do lists, Checklists, and more.

 [Dump your thoughts](#dump-your-thoughts) · [How to think deeply](#how-to-think-deeply) · [Second Brain?](#second-brain) · [Journal, tasks and checklists](#journal) · [Files structure](#files-structure)